TomBurdge/aks-argocd/README.md

 # README
+Terragrunt code and charts for deploying GitOps ArgoCD helm charts to an Azure Kubernetes Service cluster with managed Prometheus and Grafana monitoring.
+---

 The below is a in-terminal demo of ArgoCD syncing a change from the helm chart deployed with terragrunt.